 Drizzle's relational API v2 adds migrations, object-based queries, and abstractions mirroring Prisma's architecture.
 Plot twist: this isn't copying, it's convergence.
 Production database problems at scale demand similar solutions.
 Seeing another team reach the same conclusions we did in 2020?
 Pretty validating.

 A few years ago, Drizzle ORM burst onto the scene with a compelling pitch: at "~7.4kb minified+gzipped," they positioned themselves as the anti-Prisma.
 No heavy Rust engine, no migration complexity, no abstractions hiding SQL.
 Just lightweight, typesafe SQL that stays close to the metal.
-And honestly?
-They had a point.
+And honestly they had a point.
 The "just write SQL" philosophy is genuinely appealing, especially to developers who know databases well.
 We've been called "bloated," "over-engineered," and "too magical" enough times to appreciate why a fresh, minimal approach resonated with developers.

 The Migration Engine: Complexity Demands Specialized Attention